‘Westworld,’ ‘Mulan,’ and Alicia Keys: 124 pop-culture musts for March 2020

 - Motherland: Fort Salem, March 18 on Freeform

-- True Terror With Robert Englund, March 18 on Travel
+- True Terror with Robert Englund, March 18 on Travel

 - Feel Good, March 19 on Netflix